 Before Installation: Ensure Correct Cabling and Length

 Overcoming the challenges and setbacks of cable management begins at the very offset.
 Out of the six best practices for cable management in your data center, measuring and testing cables tops the list.
+Make sure you’ve considered everything when it comes to choosing data center power cords.
 Cables should always be the proper length for your facility to avoid disconnection or downtime.
 Loose cables have the potential to wreak havoc on critical IT equipment because of their messy setup.

 Testing is ideal to assure your infrastructure functions adequately with the selected cabling.
 Consider the requirements of your system, bandwidth, and overall networking needs, and pre-test to identify potential problems or faults.